buildpacks/docs/content/docs/reference/spec/migration/platform-api-0.11-0.12.md

 ### OCI layout is a supported export format (experimental)

-In Platform 0.12 a new capability to [export an application images on disk in OCI format](https://github.com/buildpacks/rfcs/blob/main/text/0119-export-to-oci.md) was added.
+In Platform 0.12, a new capability to [export application images on disk in OCI layout format](https://github.com/buildpacks/rfcs/blob/main/text/0119-export-to-oci.md) was added.

-Platform must take care of preparing a [local storage](https://github.com/buildpacks/rfcs/blob/main/text/0119-export-to-oci.md#how-it-works) on disk where images are being saved in OCI layout format and passing it through to the lifecycle.
+Platform must prepare a [layout directory](https://github.com/buildpacks/rfcs/blob/main/text/0119-export-to-oci.md#how-it-works) containing input images in OCI layout format, and provide the location of the directory to the lifecycle.

 #### Lifecycle phases affected